pdevito3/TaskTower/TaskTowerSandbox/DocsPrep.md

 - `PreProcessing`: runs before processing a job
 - `Death`: runs after a job has been marked as `Dead` (i.e. has failed all retries)

-For example, if i wanted to send a slack notification when a job is dead, I could make an interceptor like this:
+For example, if I wanted to send a slack notification when a job is dead, I could make an interceptor like this:

 ```csharp
 public class FakeSlackService()